TruptiPasalkar/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 5. The model is evaluated using accuracy and confusion matrix.
 6. Users can enter a custom message to check whether it is spam or not.

----

-## ▶ How to Run the Project

-1. Install required libraries: